bbatsov/emacsredux/_posts/2021-08-02-nongnu-elpa-package-repository.md

 not willing to create additional work for myself just to make my work available on NonGNU ELPA.
 OSS maintainers are already way too busy and we should value and respect their time.[^1]

-As, with GNU ELPA, there's also a devel version of the NonGNU repository, for unstable releases of the packages hosted on NonGNU ELPA.
+As, with GNU ELPA, there's also a "devel" version of the NonGNU repository, for unstable releases of the packages hosted on NonGNU ELPA.
 You can enable it like this, if you ever need something from there:

 ``` emacs-lisp